renovate-bot/khulnasoft-lab-_-vulx/README.md

 `tri` is pronounced like **tri**gger, `vy` is pronounced like en**vy**.

 ## Want more?
-Check out Aqua
+Check out Khulnasoft

-If you liked Vul, you will love Aqua which builds on top of Vul to provide even more enhanced capabilities for a complete security management offering.
+If you liked Vul, you will love Khulnasoft which builds on top of Vul to provide even more enhanced capabilities for a complete security management offering.
-You can find a high level comparison table specific to Vul users [here](https://github.com/aquasecurity/resources/blob/main/vul-aqua.md).
+You can find a high level comparison table specific to Vul users [here](https://github.com/khulnasoft-lab/resources/blob/main/vul-khulnasoft.md).
-In addition check out the <https://aquasec.com> website for more information about our products and services.
+In addition check out the <https://khulnasoft.com> website for more information about our products and services.
-If you'd like to contact Aqua or request a demo, please use this form: <https://www.aquasec.com/demo>
+If you'd like to contact Khulnasoft or request a demo, please use this form: <https://www.khulnasoft.com/demo>

 ## Community

-Vul is an [Aqua Security][aquasec] open source project.
+Vul is an [Khulnasoft Security][khulnasoft] open source project.
 Learn about our open source work and portfolio [here][oss].
 Contact us about any matter by opening a GitHub Discussion [here][discussions] Join our [Slack community][slack] to stay up to date with community efforts.